After several days exploring Vienna, we set out to explore more of Austria’s beautiful destinations.

-Most city tours all around the world include a visit to the cemetery – something I’ve never really appreciated as I’m not a big fan of graves.
+Most city tours worldwide include a visit to the cemetery – something I’ve never really appreciated as I’m not a big fan of graves.
 But the cemetery in Hallstatt is different!
 It’s actually uplifting (in a weird way) to walk through the cemetery grounds as each grave has its own small flower garden and a view of the lake – a fitting tribute to loved ones.

 3. Walk around the market square and visit the little shops along the lake

-By now you’ll see that you don’t actually have to do anything in Hallstatt.
+By now, you’ll see that you don’t actually have to do anything in Hallstatt.
 Just walking along the boardwalk, looking up at the pastel houses with their charming flowerboxes, and peeking into the souvenir shops is a great way to spend the day.
-Even better if you get to do this while the rest of the town is still asleep – so aim to be up and about by 7 AM at least.
+It’s even better if you do this while the rest of the town is still asleep – so aim to be up and about by 7 AM, at least.

 4. Take photos of the lake’s ducks and swans

 As if the calm blue lake and mountain ranges reflecting on it are not enough, Lake Hallstatt has to be inhabited by these gorgeous, photogenic creatures.
-I think they’re all vying for Instagram-fame, as they’ll pretty much pose demurely for you.
+I think they’re all vying for Instagram fame, as they’ll pretty much pose for you.

 6. Continue your stroll along Lake Hallstatt